heathermiller/dist-prog-book/chapter/8/big-data.md

 *Debugging Environment* Pig Latin has a novel interactive debugging environment that can generate a concise example data table to illustrate output of each step.

 *Limitations* The procedural design gives users more control over execution, but at same time the data schema is not enforced explicitly, so it much harder to utilize database-style optimization.
+Pig Latin has no control structures like loop or conditions, if needed, one has to embed it in Java like JDBC style, but this can easily fail without static syntax checking.
+It is also not easy to debug.

-### 1.2.3 SparkSQL  :
+### 1.2.3 SparkSQL

 The major contributions of Spark SQL {% cite armbrust2015spark --file big-data%} are the Dataframe API and the Catalyst.
 Spark SQL intends to provide relational processing over native RDDs and on several external data sources, through a programmer friendly API, high performance through DBMS techniques, support semi-structured data and external databases, support for advanced analytical processing like machine learning algorithms and graph processing.